 |Ms.Asha Rani||Assistant Professor (Chemistry)|

 Minority cell of the college was established in 2017 with the purpose of empowering the students belonging to minority communities in Sree Buddha College of Engineering.
-“Every student has a right of education” by following the fact our institutes is very much keen to provide services to the educational and cultural needs of the Minority community along with other caste, creed and Nationality.
+“Every student has a right of education” by following the fact our institute is very much keen to provide services to the educational and cultural needs of the Minority community along with other castes, creed and Nationality.
 The Minority Cell basically helps minority students including Christian, Muslim, Buddhist, etc for their overall development

 •To facilitate financial support to students from minority communities from State/Central governmental and other sources.